You can apply for Jobseeker’s Allowance (JSA) to help you when you look for work.

 |Couples (both aged over 18)

-You’ll get income-based JSA if one of the following applies:
+You’ll get income-based JSA if all of the following apply:

 - you were paid less than £153 per week on average when you were employed over the last 2 years